Lake Street (Minneapolis)

-Lake Street is a major east-west thoroughfare between 29th and 31st streets in Minneapolis, Minnesota United States.
-From its western most end at the city's limits, Lake Street reaches the Chain of Lakes, passing over a small channel linking Bde Maka Ska and Lake of the Isles, and at its eastern most end it reaches the Mississippi River.
-In May 2020, the Lake Street corridor suffered extensive damage during local unrest over the murder of George Floyd.
+Lake Street is a major east-west thoroughfare between 29th and 31st streets in Minneapolis, Minnesota, United States.
+From its western end at the city's limits, Lake Street reaches the Chain of Lakes, passing over a small channel linking Bde Maka Ska and Lake of the Isles, and at its eastern end it reaches the Mississippi River.
+In May 2020, the Lake Street corridor suffered extensive damage during local unrest following the murder of George Floyd.
 In August of the same year, city officials designated East Lake Street as one of seven cultural districts to promote racial equity, preserve cultural identity, and promote economic growth.

 Connection to other cities

 West of the city limits, Lake Street is coextensive with Minnetonka Boulevard running nearly a mile into St. Louis Park and then separates from Minnetonka Boulevard (which continues westward all the way through St. Louis Park) and runs diagonally southwestward.
 In the Uptown commercial district, the road is one-way and paired with Lagoon Avenue one block to the north to improve traffic flow.
 The street runs eastward past Interstate 35W and State Highway 55 (Hiawatha Avenue) to the Mississippi River where it crosses the Lake Street-Marshall Bridge into St. Paul and becomes Marshall Avenue.